fyngyrz/slacker/README.md

 themselves if you really think that's a good idea (it isn't, but hey, it's your server.
 Perhaps you _like_ security holes.)

+## \(In\)Security

+The underlying idea here is that this only intended to run in a slack room that you and your more-or-less trusted associates are able to access, and therefore, worries about them trying to actively hack your server are... less than usual.
+Contrariwise, it is not advisable to run this within a slack environment where you have not actively decided to trust the others present with your server's health, welfare, data, connectivity, and so on.

+There are some provisions in place, such as the inability to define a macro that calls an OS system function directly from slack (you'll have to edit the `slack-cannery.txt` file for that) and some laundering of various command-line risky characters, but that's not to say that this is by any means bulletproof.
+If you have input for me on how to make it more solid, security-wise, than it is, I will be delighted to pay attention to what you have to say.

 ## Debugging

 If you decide to turn on debugging, `slacking.py` can record various things